 Business and Real Estate Transactional Attorney

-Clint Wilson is a transactional attorney with Baker, Burton & Lundy specializing in business and real estate transactions.
+Clint Wilson is a transactional attorney and partner with Baker, Burton & Lundy specializing in business and real estate transactions.
 Clint advises individual, professional and corporate clients on a full range of business and real estate matters.
 Clint is a persuasive competitor with a smile and a sense of humor.
 He has an innate curiosity for the mechanics of the law and an uncharacteristic ability to see details often unseen by others.
 He is committed to connecting with his clients and treats his work as a personal reflection.

 Before becoming an attorney, Clint used his persuasive talents while working as an Operations Manager in the Port of Los Angeles managing longshoremen 25 years his senior, earning the respect of the unions and quickly moving up the ranks of management.
 Clint’s calm demeanor allowed him to achieve success in negotiating with unions, and continues to influence his practice as an attorney.
 Clint graduated Cum Laude from Loyola Law School where he was in the Top 10% of his class and a member of the Transactional Negotiation Team.
 He received his Bachelor’s degree in Business Administration and Economics from St. Mary’s College of California where he was a distinguished football player and scholar-athlete.